giantswarm/docs/src/content/vintage/use-the-api/management-api/cluster-apps/cluster-aws.md

 title: Cluster-Aws chart reference
 linkTitle: cluster-aws chart reference
 description: |
-  A helm chart for creating Cluster API clusters with the AWS infrastructure provider (CAPA)..
+  A helm chart for creating Cluster API clusters with the AWS infrastructure provider (CAPA).; Check here the different properties of the chart.
 weight: 100
 menu:
   main: